|

 Photo Submissions

-Only Bears&Buds Professional Members may submit photos for consideration to be featured in the monthly Webzine.
-Please no business names or company logos on the photos.
+Only Bears&Buds Professional Members may submit photos for consideration to be featured in the monthly What's New section.
+No business names or company logos on the photos.

-Email all Webzine submissions along with 100 word or less descriptions to editor@bearsandbuds.com or bearsandbuds@aol.com.
+Email all submissions along with 75 word or less descriptions to bearsandbuds@aol.com.
 The Editor has the right to correct definitions and submission texts.

 Label each photo with your business name followed by the name of the item.
 (Example: mycompany-cutiepie.jpg) (limit 18-20 letters with no symbols or spaces)

 We prefer new creations that have not run in any other media but do not hold this rule firm.
-Please do not resubmit photos published in past Webzines.
+Please do not resubmit photos published in past issues of Bears&Buds.

 |